0v3rride/Enum4LinuxPy/README.md

 * -e will enumerate any privileges one has
 * -z will enumerate any services running on the remote host (will most likely require privileged credentials)

 Options for password spraying and brute forcing have also been added.
 When performing a password spray, the list of users will be gathered when E4LPy enumerates domain users and local users on the remote target host.
 Simply provide a password you want to spray with the list of users gathered (--spray July2019!).
-When bruteforcing, a username of you choice should be specified with the --brute <user> flag along with the absolute path to a wordlist to use (--wordlist <path/to/wordlist.txt>).
-Also available are the --timeout <int seconds> and --randtimeout <int maxseconds>.
-If you specify 120, then E4LPy will choose a random integer anywhere between 0 and 120 and wait after each time it submits a username and password for authentication to the target.
+When bruteforcing, a username of your choice should be specified with the --brute <user> flag along with the absolute path to a wordlist to use (--wordlist <path/to/wordlist.txt>).
+Also available are --timeout <int seconds> and --randtimeout <int maxseconds>.
+For randtimeout, if you specify 120, then E4LPy will choose a random integer anywhere between 0 and 120 and wait after each time it submits a username and password for authentication to the target.

 ## TODO
 N/A